 As you might expect, the more money you spend, the more comfort and luxury you’ll get.

 Know what you can tow before you go to the RV show

-Towing a camper long-term, whether a travel trailer or a fifth-wheel, and doing it safely is a matter of math and you should know your math before you go into the show.
+If you’re looking for a towable RV, know what you can tow BEFORE you go to the show.
+Towing a camper long-term, whether a travel trailer or a fifth-wheel, and doing it safely is a matter of math.
+You need to do your math before you go into the RV show.
 Unless you are planning on buying the camper you want and then buying the tow vehicle that can tow it, there are a few things you should become intimately familiar with.

 The first number you need is your vehicle’s Gross Combined Weight Rating (GCWR).
 This is the maximum allowed weight of the tow vehicle, the trailer and all of the cargo in both.
 For my F-150, that amount is about 15,000 lbs.
 The next thing you will need to know is the Gross Vehicle Weight Rating (GVWR).
 This is the maximum operating weight of the vehicle without the trailer.
 For my truck, it is 8,200 lbs.

 Now, it is time to look at the trailer: The first thing you will need is the curb or dry weight of the trailer.
 My Passport Elite 23RB is 4,747 lbs. and its cargo capacity is an additional 2,053 lbs.
 When it comes to estimating the cargo I have in the camper, I ALWAYS overestimate by assuming I am carrying the max weight.
 That way, if I am carrying a full load of water, I still have plenty of capability left in the engine.